iRobotEducation/create3_docs/docs/lessons/pwp/c3-phone-home.md

 * [PDF: C3, Phone Home Activity Sheet](./Create3-C3_Phone_Home.pdf)

 ## The Main Idea
-The Create 3 keeps track of its position on an invisible coordinate grid as it moves around.
+The Create® 3 robot keeps track of its position on an invisible coordinate grid as it moves around.
 This feature can be particularly handy when you’d like to tell your robot to drive to a specific set of coordinates, landmark, etc. Here we will use the invisible coordinate system to tell your robot to return to its starting position after roaming around a room.

 ## Project Steps
 1. Remove your robot from the Home Base™ Charging Dock and place it on an empty space on the floor.
 This starting position will be registered as (0, 0) by the robot when you press “Play” on your program.